 “The Vaio Tea Room” has been decorated to represent the tradition.

 Out of curiosity: Cinderella wasn’t wearing crystal that night!
-Her Shoes were made of fur: in French, the words “Vair” (Fur) and “Verre” (Glass) do sound terrible alike!
+Her Shoes were made of fur: in French, the words “Vair” (Fur) and “Verre” (Glass) do sound terribly alike!
 Don’t they!